datagouv/select-a11y/README.md

 The source files are in the `src/` directory.

-- Call the `dist/main.js` script in the bottom of your page, just before the body closing tag, or compile the `dist/module.js` with your others scripts.
+- Call the `dist/main.js` script in the bottom of your page in a `<script type="module">` or use a build system.

 - Add the css or scss in your style files.
 You can retrieve `dist/select-a11y.css`, an already compiled version.

-To be transformed by select-a11y, the fastest way is to add the `data-select-a11y` attribute on the `select` tag you want to transform.
+To be transformed by select-a11y, you must call `new Select(select, options);` with your `HTMLSelectElement` as first parameter.

 ### Code sample